CiscoDevNet/webex-meetings-python-samples/README.md

 https://developer.cisco.com/webex-meetings/

-The concepts and techniques shown can be extended to enable automated management of Webex Meetings features
+The concepts and techniques shown can be extended to enable automated management of Webex Meetings features.

 Also included is a Postman collection covering the requests used in the sample.